ashyfox/arknights_ost_downloader/README.md

 Fixed from 1n0r1

-Test for use on Ubuntu & Windows in Python 3
+Already test for using on Ubuntu & Windows in Python 3

 ### Fix and add function